ketanvishwakarma/flutter_shorts/README.md

 - Create new shorts
 - Check out more about the information present in the short via `more`

-# Supabase in use
+# Supabase features in use
-- Supabse authentication with magic link
+- Supabase authentication with magic link
 - Supabase database to store shorts

 # Inspiration